chikuniepraise/Fraud_Shield/README.md

 4. **Data Preprocessing**: Before the data was fed into the machine learning models, the data pretreatment pipeline included stages such as scaling, feature engineering, and data purification.

-5. **Model Evaluation**: Model performance was evaluated using standard metrics like accuracy, precision, recall, and F1-score.
+5. **Model Evaluation**: Model performance was evaluated using standard metrics like scikit learn, accuracy, precision, recall.

 6. **Deployment**: This project focuses on model development, and this is showcased on a website ` `

 7. **Visualization**: Visualization was done using Tableau.

-## Getting Started

-Follow these steps to get the project up and running:

-1. Clone this repository to your local machine using `git clone https://github.com/chikuniepraise/Fraud_Shield.git`.

-2. Install the required dependencies

-3. Download the sample dataset and place it in the designated data folder.

-4. Open and run python.

-5. The deployment is on  ``
+8. Scikit learn, Hadoop, Apache Spark, Impala was used for the analysis.